lowRISC/opentitan/hw/ip/pwrmgr/README.md

 Once the fast FSM acknowledges the power-up completion, the slow FSM transitions to `Idle` and waits for a power down request.
 When a power down request is received, the slow FSM turns off AST clocks and power as directed by software configuration.
-This means the clocks and power are not always turned off, but are rather controlled by software configurations in {{#regref pwm.CONTROL }} prior to low power entry .
+This means the clocks and power are not always turned off, but are rather controlled by software configurations in [`CONTROL`](../pwm/data/pwm.hjson#control) prior to low power entry .
 Once these steps are complete, the slow FSM transitions to a low power state and awaits a wake request, which can come either as an actual wakeup, or a reset event (for example always on watchdog expiration).

 #### Sparse FSM